luiscarlosgph/how-to/orangepi/README.md

 APT
 ---

-Usually the card comes with unofficial repos, replace `/etc/apt/sources.list` with the contents of [sources.list](sources.list).
+Usually the card comes with unofficial repos, replace the existing `/etc/apt/sources.list` by [this one](sources.list).